 Air New Zealand offers non-stop flights to Brisbane, the Gold Coast, Cairns, and the Sunshine Coast.

 Things to do in Queensland

 Bring lots of energy, because throughout the state there are nature walks you can't miss out on.
 Take a hike past epic waterfalls, visit a koala sanctuary or check out the sub-tropical rainforest in the Lamington National Park.
 Treetop walkways let you get up close and personal with flowering trees, jungle vines and a diverse range of canopy wildlife.

 If you like delicious flavours, you'll love dining out in Queensland.
 Even a quick bite at a seaside café or an urban food truck can turn into a gourmet experience.
 Whether you're visiting the Sunshine Coast, Gold Coast or tropical North Queensland, special nights out quickly become the norm as award-winning restaurants make the most of the fresh local produce.
 And in Brisbane, every meal you enjoy seems to come with a gorgeous view.

 Queensland is a mecca for surfers, with plenty of gentle rolling waves for beginners and big first-class breaks for seasoned experts.

 Then there's the ocean, with its beautiful reefs, islands and beaches that run from one end of the state to the other.
-Here you can experience the crystal clear waters of the Great Barrier Reef, the warm white sand on the Whitsundays or the joy of whale watching along the Fraser Coast.
+Here you can experience the crystal clear waters of the Great Barrier Reef, the warm white sand of the Whitsundays or the joy of whale watching in the world's first whale heritage area located in Hervey Bay on the Fraser Coast.
 Queensland is also a mecca for surfers, with plenty of gentle rolling waves for beginners and big first-class breaks for seasoned experts.
 If you prefer to simply lie in the sun and listen to the waves, there's always plenty of room on the shore.